slightknack/difflogic/README.md

   - can you save params to disk?
   - can you write out a discretized pure logic version of the program that runs quick, after training?
     - maybe like generate a c or zig program that uses SIMD
+  - can you implement some way to visualize the network and its weights?